 Why Protein Is Important on GLP-1s

 GLP-1 medications reduce appetite and portion size.
-As a result, many GLP-1 users eat less overall during weight loss.
-That’s why protein intake becomes important.
+As a result, many people eat less overall during weight loss.
+That shift is why protein intake becomes more important.

-Protein matters here because it helps make limited eating opportunities count, without requiring larger portions or more frequent meals.
-That’s the core reason protein comes up so often for individuals on GLP-1 (including medications like Ozempic): appetite changes reduce how much you eat, so what you choose to eat matters more.
+Protein helps make limited eating opportunities more effective.
+It does this without requiring larger portions or more frequent meals.
+That's the core reason protein comes up so often for people using GLP-1 medications, including Ozempic.

-When taking GLP-1 medications, the most noticeable shift is how hunger and fullness show up throughout the day.
-The effects of GLP-1 are not about eating less through effort.
+When taking GLP-1 medications, the most noticeable change is how hunger and fullness show up throughout the day.
+These effects are not about eating less through effort.
 They change how eating feels.

 -